 As a student on the BSc (Hons) Speech and Language Science course you will develop crucial skills in analytical thinking, written and verbal communication, critical appraisal, team-working and organisation.
-You will benefit from a high-quality and research-informed education and share core modules with City's BSc (Hons) Speech and Language Therapy students.
+You will benefit from a high-quality and research-informed education and share some of your core modules with City's BSc (Hons) Speech and Language Therapy students.
 This flexible and innovative degree provides a fundamental understanding of how human communication develops, how it works and how it can break down.

 The following is also required: